The Short Answer

 Bottom Line

-For Muslim investors seeking upstream-energy exposure, HES sits alongside other halal-screened energy names like Chevron (CVX), ExxonMobil (XOM), ConocoPhillips (COP), and EOG Resources (EOG).
+For Muslim investors researching upstream-energy exposure, peers such as Chevron (CVX), ExxonMobil (XOM), ConocoPhillips (COP), and EOG Resources (EOG) require separate current financial and qualitative screens.

 Want to check if another stock is halal?
 Use our free screener.